WGUNDERWOOD/wgunderwood.github.io/_posts/2022-07-12-local-polynomial-regression-3.markdown

 we briefly noted some potential problems regarding the bias of the Nadaraya--Watson estimator.
-In this post we will finally introduce the local polynomial estimator and show how it can alleviate these problems.
+In this post we will finally introduce the local polynomial estimator and show how it can alleviate these issues.
 As in
 [part two](/2022/03/29/local-polynomial-regression-2.html)
 we focus on the Epanechnikov kernel,